 If I’m going to take the time to make chocolate chip cookies from scratch they better be good.
 And why stop at good when you can make the best chocolate chip cookie recipe.
 I recently found this recipe on the New York Times website.

-The recipe for New York Times’ Best Chocolate Chip Cookies
+New York Times’ Best Chocolate Chip Cookies

 - 8 1/2 ounces cake flour, 2 cups minus 2 tablespoons